Vallée de Mai (Vallee de Mai)

 Seychelles are certainly unique.
 Some of these islands consist of granite – these are part of the ancient Gondwana continent, the only mid-oceanic granitic islands in the world.

-This new 5th edition of the Bradt guide to the Seychelles has been fully updated throughout and remains the only travel guide to offer a comprehensive scientific account of the biodiversity of Seychelles in an easy to read format (over 40% of the Seychelles land is under environmental protection).
+This new 5th edition of the Bradt guide to Seychelles has been fully updated throughout and remains the only travel guide to offer a comprehensive scientific account of the biodiversity of Seychelles in an easy-to-read format (over 40% of the Seychelles land is under environmental protection).